What does the Bible say about tattoos?

 8. Leviticus 20:23 “You must not live according to the customs of the nations I am going to drive out before you.
 Because they did all these things, I abhorred them.”

-I talked to people who said they want a tattoo because it means something, they can use it to share their faith, etc. I strongly believe that people will deceive themselves to cover up the real reason that they want a tattoo.
+I talked to people who said they want a tattoo because it means something, they can use it to share their faith, etc. I’m not denying that their motives are not genuine.
+However, I strongly believe that people will deceive themselves to cover up the real reason that they want a tattoo.
 The heart is deceitful.
 I’ve talked to people who said that they want to get a name tattoo of their family member.
 I talked to them and we finally got to the root of the reason.

 They finally said it was because it looks cool.
 I believe for many believers the real reason is because it looks cool and everyone else has one and I’m going to justify it by saying this.
 People say, “I want a full sleeve to show off God, but instead they show off themselves.”
 They go out of their way for you to see that they have a tattoo.
 Rarely do people even bring up the topic of faith with tattoos.